Timeline

 What is the time commitment?

 Participants are expected to commit to a minimum of 4-5 hours per month, including attendance of at least 75% of the sessions.
-Candidates MUST be based in Hong Kong for at least the duration of the programme and should not apply if they anticipate having to be away for work or personal reasons for substantial periods of time during the year.
+Candidates MUST be based in Hong Kong for the duration of the programme and should not apply if they anticipate having to be away for work or personal reasons for substantial periods of time during the year.

 How are Mentors and Protégés paired?